Japan unveils $708 bln in fresh stimulus with eye on post-COVID growth | Business

 Japan announced a fresh $708 billion economic stimulus package on Tuesday to speed up the recovery from the country's deep coronavirus-driven slump, while targeting investment in new growth areas such as green and digital innovation.

+The new stimulus also featured steps underlining Suga's policy priorities eyeing a post-pandemic world, contrary to two previous packages that focused on dealing with the immediate strain on households and business from the pandemic.
+Examples include a 2-trillion yen fund to promote investment that helps achieve carbon neutrality by 2050, and 1 trillion yen to accelerate digital transformation.

-Suga's cabinet is set to endorse the stimulus package later on Tuesday, which would bring the combined value of coronavirus-related stimulus to about $3 trillion.
-The government will compile a third extra budget for the current fiscal year worth around 20.1 trillion yen to fund the fresh economic stimulus, a government source told Reuters on Tuesday.
+Lacking, however, were details on how to fund the package.
+The government will compile a 20-trillion-yen third extra budget for the current fiscal year, a source told Reuters.
+It is also seen setting aside money for the package under next year's budget.

-Some investors expect the additional new bond issuance needed to fund the third extra budget to be around 15 trillion yen.
+With tax revenues hit by slumping corporate profits blamed on COVID-19, some investors say the government may need to issue 15 trillion yen worth of new bonds to fund the third extra budget alone.
 "Japan needs to make a plan for fiscal reform and shift to reconstructing public finance at some point.
 But now is the time to help firms and households hit by the pandemic," said Yuichi Kodama, chief economist at Meiji Yasuda Research Institute.

-"The government's new bond issuance is expected to top 100 trillion yen for this fiscal year.
-But I don't think the size of the package will roil the market."
-Two previous packages this year worth a combined $2.2 trillion focused on dealing with the immediate strain on households and business from the pandemic.

-The new plan includes a 2-trillion yen fund to promote carbon neutrality by 2050, 1 trillion yen to accelerate digital transformation and 1.5 trillion yen in subsidies to support restaurants hurt by shortened trading hours due to COVID-19.
-Japan's economy, the world's third-largest, rebounded in July-September from its worst postwar contraction in the second quarter, though many analysts expect a third wave of COVID-19 infections to keep any recovery modest.

 ($1 = 104.0200 yen)